LambdaTheDev/URL-NetworkAuthenticator/README.md

-# Unity Mirror URL NetworkAuthenticatror
+# URL NetworkAuthenticator
- I needed NetworkAuthenticator for mine Unity game.
-I had lots of problems with that - but now I finished it!
-This Authenticator contacts your web API and validates data there.
-Enjoy!
+When I was creating my project based on Mirror networking system for Unity, I had a big problem with creating NetworkAuthenticator that validates data in the Internet.

+I asked many people for help, and finally I did this.
+I share it here, so less people in future will waste their time on finding own solution.